 Except you have been under a rock you have heard or seen the effects of Fenty’s trophy wife a highlighter that practically allows you to be seen from space.
 Over the last few years, it has been all about highlighters, how to do it and for people like me what works best on darker skin tones.
 Just when we started getting familiar with using highlighters strobing came into the picture.
 In my mind, I was like WTF one more thing to learn and to be honest I didn’t understand the difference between the two.
 So if you are like me and have always wondered what the difference between highlighting and strobing is and how do I get the best results?
 Look no further because I have you covered.

 So just to be clear, I will talk about the differences in highlighting and strobing however if you

 Is there a difference between strobing and highlighting?

-Well yes and no. Yes because both involve highlighting parts of your face that would naturally lit by sunlight the tops of your cheekbones, the brow bone and above the eyebrow, the bridge of your nose, your Cupid’s bow, and chin.
+Well yes and no. Yes because both involve highlighting parts of your face that would naturally be lit by sunlight the tops of your cheekbones, the brow bone and above the eyebrow, the bridge of your nose, your Cupid’s bow, and chin.
 The no part comes from the overall effect you get from either highlighting or strobing.

-The main difference is that highlighting is usually paired with contouring, while strobing is a highlight that stands alone and typically has a very dewy finish thanks to setting sprays, or illuminators, or serum mixed into the foundation, or cream products that add depth
+The main difference is that highlighting is usually paired with contouring, while strobing is a highlight that stands alone and typically has a very dewy finish thanks to setting sprays, illuminators, serum mixed into the foundation, or cream products that add depth